XVI-IX/Social/README.md

 **POST** `/api/forgotPassword`

 * Endpoint to send password reset token to users email address.
 This uses a queue to process requests to the email host.
+To run the queue locally, in a seperate terminal window, navigate to the `utils` folder and run `node run emailWorker.js`

 * Arguments: accepts the users email address